URL Parser – Extract and Analyze URL Components Easily

 How URL Parsers Work

-At the core, URL parsers function by leveraging regular expressions and parsing libraries to dissect URLs.
+At their core, URL parsers function by leveraging regular expressions or parsing libraries to dissect URLs.

 -

-Input URL: The URL is fed into the parser.
+Input URL: The URL is provided to the parser, either manually or through automated tools.

 -